 Collin County Criminal Defense Lawyers for Homicide, Manslaughter, and Murder Charges

-If you were charged with manslaughter or murder in Texas, contact Rosenthal Kalabus & Therrian immediately to speak with an experienced and aggressive defense team.
+If you were charged with manslaughter or homicide in Texas, contact Rosenthal Kalabus & Therrian immediately to speak with an experienced and aggressive defense team.
 We might be able to represent you in your case and try to get the charges against you reduced or dropped.

 Homicide is a broad term referring to multiple types of criminal offenses.
 Manslaughter and murder fall under this category but involve different circumstances.
 A conviction for either crime can destroy your life.
 You might spend the rest of your life or years behind bars.

 Rosenthal Kalabus & Therrian is passionate about advocating for our clients.
 We will investigate your case and create a defense to try to reach the best possible outcome in your situation.
-Call us at (972) 369-0577 for a free consultation to learn more about how we can help.
+Call us at (972) 369-0577 for a consultation to learn more about how we can help.

 Types of Criminal Homicide in Texas

 Chapter 19 of the Texas Penal Code defines criminal homicide as recklessly, intentionally, or knowingly or with criminal negligence causing someone’s death.
 There are four types of criminal homicide under state law.

 A person murders if they:

 - Cause someone’s death by committing an act that clearly endangers human life and intends to cause serious bodily injury;

 - Intentionally or knowingly cause an individual’s death; or

 - Attempt to commit or commit a felony other than manslaughter that is clearly dangerous to human life, leading to a person’s death during or in the immediate flight from the attempt or commission.